Syllabus

 Final exam

-There will be no make-up Midterm Exam.
+There will be no make-up Midterm Exams.
 No exceptions will be considered.
 Do not insist.

 If you have valid grounds for an academic concession regarding a Midterm Exam, one may be granted if you apply for it.
 Otherwise you will receive a grade of zero.
 Please follow the instructions below to apply for an academic concession if you miss a Midterm.
 You can find more information about what constitutes valid grounds for an academic concession and UBC’s policy here